MoserMichael/jscriptparse/PYXTUT.md

 re: 6 im: 8
 ```

+Some say that [Objects and Closures are equivalent](https://wiki.c2.com/?ClosuresAndObjectsAreEquivalent), however this is the subject of a lively debate (see the [link](https://wiki.c2.com/?ClosuresAndObjectsAreEquivalent) ).

 ### <a id='s-1-2-8' />Splitting up a program into multiple source files

 You can divide your program into multiple files.
 That's can be very convenient if the file grows too large, or if you have a function that you want to use in more than one program, without having to copy the text of the function.